rezafouladian/MacintoshPortable/docs/SadMac.md

 This is test [*T 1](TestManager.md#test-1-data-bus-test) when run from the [Test Manager](TestManager.md).
 ### 0B - SCSI Test
 Note: This test does not appear to ever result in a sad mac.
-The test is run but never checked for errors.
+The "test" is run but never checked for errors.
 ### 0C - SWIM Test
 Note: This test does not appear to ever result in a sad mac.
-The test is run but never checked for errors.
+The "test" is run but never checked for errors.
 ### 0E - Data Bus Test (Start of RAM)

 This error indicates a failure in reading and writing the first 8 bytes of RAM.